 What we offer:

 We offer over 1,000 different lab tests, of which 80% are priced below $20.00.
-These tests are available at many of Sun Health & Dentals contracted physicians’ offices.
+These tests are available at many of Sun Health & Dental's contracted physicians’ offices & diagnostic centers near you.

-One of our most popular and frequently used tests is the comprehensive Five Panel Health Screening lab test for all Sun Health & Dental members and their family.
-Sun Health & Dental members pay only $12.50 for this service which regularly costs over $400.00.
+One of the most important and frequently requested tests is the comprehensive Five Panel Health Screening.
+Sun Health & Dental members and their family.
+Sun Health & Dental members pay only $12.50 for this vital diagnostic test which regularly costs over $400.00.

-A complete blood count (CBC) is a blood test used to evaluate your overall health and detect a wide range of disorders, including anemia, infection and leukemia.
+A complete blood count (CBC) is a blood test used to evaluate your overall health and to detect a wide range of disorders, including Anemia, infections and Leukemia.

-• Evaluation of red blood cells: RBC count, hemoglobin (Hb), hematocrit (Hct) and RBC indices, which includes mean corpuscular volume (MCV), mean corpuscular hemoglobin (MCH), mean corpuscular hemoglobin concentration (MCHC), and red cell distribution width (RDW).
+Evaluation of Red Blood Cells: A red blood cell count is a blood test that your doctor uses to find out how many red blood cells (RBCs) you have.
+The test is important because RBCs contain hemoglobin, which carries oxygen to your body’s tissues.
+The number of RBCs you have can affect how much oxygen your tissues receive.
+Your tissues need oxygen to function.
+Test includes: RBC count, hemoglobin (Hb), hematocrit (Hct) and RBC indices, which includes mean corpuscular volume (MCV), mean corpuscular hemoglobin (MCH), mean corpuscular hemoglobin concentration (MCHC), and red cell distribution width (RDW).
 The RBC evaluation may or may not include reticulocyte count.

 A comprehensive metabolic panel (CMP) is a blood test that measures your sugar (glucose) level, electrolyte and fluid balance, kidney function, and liver function and several other key indicators of health such as: